Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Materials and Methods

-Moreover, we use the Twitter Academic Research API to collect a wide variety of variables that may affect engagement with posts on Twitter: \begin{itemize}[leftmargin=*] \item $\bm{\mathit{WordNum}}$: A count variable indicating the number of words in a single tweet.
+Moreover, we use the X/Twitter Academic Research API to collect a wide variety of variables that may affect engagement with tweets on X/Twitter: \begin{itemize}[leftmargin=*] \item $\bm{\mathit{WordNum}}$: A count variable indicating the number of words in a single tweet.
 Text length can have a positive effect on the perceived text quality \cite{chuai_anger_2022,ma_characterizing_2023}.
-We remove all the link(s), stopword(s), and non-alphabetic character(s) from the tweet text.
-The number of remaining words in each tweet is taken as the word number. \item $\bm{\mathit{Media}}$: A dummy variable indicating whether the tweet contains media elements, such as pictures or videos (=1; otherwise 0).
-Media elements can enhance user engagement with the corresponding information \cite{zhou_linguistic_2021}. \item $\bm{\mathit{Hashtag}}$: A dummy variable indicating whether the tweet contains one or more hashtags (=1; otherwise 0).
-By using one or more hashtags, users can link their tweets to larger conversions or hot topics.
-This can increase the visibility of their tweets \cite{chuai_what_2022}. \item $\bm{\mathit{Mention}}$: A dummy variable indicating whether the tweet contains one or more mention symbols (=1; otherwise 0).
-Users can mention other users in the content of tweets, and this can also affect engagement with the tweets \cite{chuai_what_2022}. \item $\bm{\mathit{AcctAge}}$: A count variable indicating how many days the account was created until the tweet is collected. \item $\bm{\mathit{Verified}}$: A dummy variable indicating whether the author is verified (=1; otherwise 0). \item $\bm{\mathit{Followers}}$: A count variable indicating the number of followers of the author. \item $\bm{\mathit{Followees}}$: A count variable indicating the number of followees of the author. \end{itemize} In addition to the above variables, engagement may also be affected by emotions and topics in the fact-checked tweets \cite{chuai_anger_2022,vosoughi_spread_2018,robertson_negativity_2023,brady_emotion_2017,solovev_moral_2022,prollochs_emotions_2021}:
+To calculate the text length, we remove all links, stopwords, and non-alphabetic characters from the tweet text.
+We also remove the ``\#'' prefix from hashtags and retain the text.
+Additionally, we remove the ``@'' prefix from user accounts mentioned in the content, treating the usernames the same as the names of individuals mentioned in the content. $\mathit{WordNum}$ then corresponds to the number of remaining words in each tweet. \item $\bm{\mathit{Media}}$: A dummy variable indicating whether the tweet contains media elements, such as pictures or videos ($=$ 1; otherwise 0).
+Media elements can enhance user engagement with the corresponding information \cite{zhou_linguistic_2021}. \item $\bm{\mathit{Hashtag}}$: A dummy variable indicating whether the tweet contains one or more hashtags ($=$ 1; otherwise 0).
+By using one or more hashtags, users can link their tweets to larger conversations or hot topics.
+This can increase the visibility of their tweets \cite{chuai_what_2022}. \item $\bm{\mathit{Mention}}$: A dummy variable indicating whether the tweet contains one or more mention symbols ($=$ 1; otherwise 0).
+Users can mention other users in the content of tweets, and this can also affect engagement with the tweets \cite{chuai_what_2022}. \item $\bm{\mathit{AcctAge}}$: A count variable indicating the age of the account (in days) at the time of data collection. \item $\bm{\mathit{Verified}}$: A dummy variable indicating whether the author is verified ($=$ 1; otherwise 0). \item $\bm{\mathit{Followers}}$: A count variable indicating the number of followers of the author. \item $\bm{\mathit{Followees}}$: A count variable indicating the number of followees of the author. \end{itemize} In addition to the above variables, engagement may also be affected by emotions and topics in the fact-checked tweets \cite{chuai_anger_2022,vosoughi_spread_2018,robertson_negativity_2023,brady_emotion_2017,solovev_moral_2022,prollochs_emotions_2021}: